-Yes.
-All new dwellings built within 7.2km of the Thanet Coast and Sandwich Bay SPA and Ramsar Site, or other developments that could lead to an increased recreational pressure, could combine to have a likely significant effect on the SPA and Ramsar site.
+Are there any other plans or projects Yes.
+All new dwellings built within 7.2km of the that together with the planning Thanet Coast and Sandwich Bay SPA and Ramsar application being assessed could Site, or other developments that could lead to an result in a likely significant effect on increased recreational pressure, could combine to the site when considered have a likely significant effect on the SPA and in-combination?
+Ramsar site.